bbeeken/AIPoweredHelpDesk/README.md

 - **Automatic Qdrant indexing** of newly created tickets when the server is running.
 - **Ticket escalation endpoint** for quickly setting priority to high.
 - **Offline-capable UI** using a service worker and web app manifest.
+- **Stats dashboard** showing ticket counts and a 7-day ticket forecast.

 ### API Endpoints
 - `GET /health` – simple health check returning `{status:"ok"}`.